vmware-archive/app-manage/puppet/README.md

 # Pivotal/vFabric Puppet Modules

 These modules are provided to simplify the installation of vFabric/Pivotal products.
 They may be used together or separately.
-Tested with puppet 3.x
+Tested with puppet 3.x.

+# Before you begin

+ * These modules are only supported for RHEL 5/6 and Ubuntu 10.04/12.04.
+ * Some modules depend on other modules from puppet forge please see READMEs for each module for requirements

 # Installation

 To install these modules copy each directory recursively into /etc/puppet/modules.
-Please check individual READMEs for module specific requirements

 # Example site.pp